By Herbert A. Friedman

 The Death of Osama bin Laden

 The decade-old hunt for the elusive Osama bin Laden came to an abrupt end on 2 May 2011.
-Bin Laden, 54, was killed after a 40-minute gun battle with Black Hawk helicopter-borne Navy SEAL Team Six and CIA paramilitary forces at a 40,000-square-foot fortified compound in the Pakistan military city of Abbottabad.
+The White House stated that Bin Laden, 54, was killed after a 40-minute gun battle with Black Hawk helicopter-borne Navy SEAL Team Six and CIA paramilitary forces at a 40,000-square-foot fortified compound in the Pakistan military city of Abbottabad.